 Take cement, for instance.
 Its suitability and quality aren’t dependent on just the branding.
 You have to go beyond that and assess the most important bit- its strength class as stated on the package.
 The figures you’ll see here indicate the cement’s overall performance in terms of its expected compressive strength, setting time, and curing mechanism.

-Here are the meanings of some of the popular cement classes you’ll find architects and engineers recommending in Kenya:
+Here are the meanings of some of the popular cement classes you’ll find recommended by architects and engineers in Kenya:

 - MC 22.5X – “MC” translates to masonry cement, while “X” means the cement lacks a trapping agent.
 Therefore, it’s ideal for soil stabilized blocks, screeds, smooth plasters, and mortars.
 You should not use this class on your structural elements.